fbpx

 8 Things to Know About New Zealand’s South Island

 Known for its snow-capped Alps, misty valleys, and ancient rainforests, the landscape of New Zealand’s South Island is unlike anywhere else in the world.
-If you’ve ever considered adventuring in New Zealand or are just looking to expand your travel horizons, here are eight great reasons to visit New Zealand’s South Island:
+If you’ve ever considered joining a New Zealand adventure tour or are just looking to expand your travel horizons, here are eight great reasons to visit New Zealand’s South Island:

 1. In Nelson, they don’t just look at art, they wear it.
 The country’s second-oldest city (and oldest on South Island) is known for its quirky and charming arts and crafts scene, helmed by its famous World of Wearable Art Show and Museum.